Also see: Women in American History

 Sarah Breedlove (1867-1919) – See Madam C.J.
 Walker

 Margaret “Molly” Tobin Brown (1867-1932) – Better known as “The Unsinkable Molly Brown,” Molly survived the sinking of the Titanic.
-But before this disaster she was involved in women’s rights, helping to establish the Colorado chapter of the National American Women’s Suffrage Association.
+But before this disaster, she was involved in women’s rights, helping establish the Colorado chapter of the National American Women’s Suffrage Association.

 Also see: Women in American History